The Connective Corridor shuttles are now running their regular route effective today, Friday, June 16, 2017.

 The Birnie Bus Warehouse Express Shuttle will not be running on Sunday, May 14th.

 Please see the link below for detour information on the #443 Connective Corridor route beginning 5/8/17.

-The campus spring break shuttle schedules are now posted to our site.
-Please see the link below for details.
+The summer shuttle schedules which begin on May 15th are now posted.
+Please see the link below.

 CENTRO DEBUTS MOBILE APP

 Syracuse, NY – The Central New York Regional Transportation Authority (Centro) launched its first official mobile app today.
 The new “GoCentroBus” app provides customers in the Syracuse, Utica, Auburn, Rome, Fulton and Oswego service areas with access to real-time transit information directly on their smartphones and tablets.
 Available for FREE on iOS and Android devices, the “GoCentroBus” app uses GPS technology to show customers the exact location of their bus on a Google map while providing predictive arrival times to the exact minute.

 “This is a significant step up in our transit technology,” said Centro Chief Executive Officer Rick Lee.
 “This app allows our riders to see exactly where their bus is and when it’s going to arrive at their stop.
 It’s reassuring information that allows them to make better use of their time, while knowing their bus is on the way.”